You've Got Mail

 - Pair the Spares

-- Pet the Dog: Literal example: Joe Fox has a dog and he meets Kathleen while walking it.
+- Pet the Dog: Both a figurative and literal example: Joe Fox has a dog and he meets Kathleen while walking it.

 - Precision F-Strike: Joe goes on a tirade about how the news edited his interview rather unfavorably compared to Kathleen and shouts "Shit!" in the fitness club in quite possibly the film's only use of swearing.